OlivierBarbier/Zuora-Soap-Api/doc.md

 ### The right way IMHO

-The previous approach does not fix the deprecated nature of the Zuora library because it is just a wrapper around it. it fixes the namespace and composer issues only.
+The previous approach does not fix the deprecated nature of the Zuora library because it is just a wrapper around it.
+It fixes the namespace and composer issues only.

 If you want an always up-to-date library, meaning a library that  always reflects the latest version of the wsdl, you'll have to generate that library from your wsdl.